Table of Contents

 If you do the math on a pocket calculator, you'll get 4.62, which is the correct answer.
 So why does Python return 4.620000000000001?

-We mentioned earlier that floating-point numbers are represented using a fixed number of binary digits.
-Because we don't have infinite digits at our disposal, not all floating-point numbers can be represented accurately, so we will encounter rounding errors.
+I mentioned earlier that floating-point numbers are represented using a fixed number of binary digits.
+Because you don't have infinite digits at your disposal, not all floating-point numbers can be represented accurately, so you will encounter rounding errors.

 This is very important!
 Floating-point arithmetic in Python can be imprecise.
 As a word of caution, never use floating point numbers to represent quantities that need to be strictly accurate, such as money.